yung-megafone/Notes/Charlie Kirk/README.md

 - This may represent the supersonic crack of the bullet, with the muzzle report diminished by acoustics, suppression, or microphone filtering.

+### 2.7 Rifle Logistics & Timing (Fig. 2.7a–e)

+* Shooter allegedly scaled roof carrying a **full-length bolt-action rifle** (\~40+ in.) - with an attatched scope - unnoticed.

+* Fired one shot, then supposedly:

+  1. **Dismantled rifle** on rooftop.
+  2. **Exited roof in 38 seconds.**
+  3. Reassembled weapon in woods before “ditching” it.

+* Forensic contradiction: the rifle was recovered with **round still chambered** → this weapon could *not* have been disassembled in that state. [^15]

+* Weight, bulk, and timing constraints make the official version implausible.

+> Strong evidence weapon was **planted as a prop** or moved post-event, not carried and fired by suspect as alleged.

 ---

 ## 3. Body Language & Crowd Behavior